orgmycology/pullquotes/README.md

 # Pull Quotes

-A command-line tool for extracting and personalizing quotes from markdown documents.
+A command-line tool for extracting redacting quotes from markdown documents.
+We use this when we have developed a report, but want interviewees to have an opoprtunity to see how their quotes fit with the flow of the report.
+Each quotee gets a file with only their quotes and no quotes from other participants.

 ## Overview